gstlearn/gstlearn/doc/references/Random_Variable.md

 ## A.1.
 Probability mass function

-To introduce the probability mass function, we will give some examples:
+To introduce the probability mass function, we will give some examples

 ### A.1.1) Head or tail